Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Make a list of your degrees or certificates and the schools that you went to
+- In the list, include your degrees or certifications and the schools you went to

 Skills: